SpecificProtagonist/jvm/README.md

 - operations on primitives
 - intra-function control flow (except exceptions)
 - calling functions (except via interfaces)
+- creating object, including arrays
 - accessing fields

 Rough overview:
-- a `JVM` contains classes as well as interned strings & types
+- a `JVM` contains classes as well as interned strings
 - methods are executed using a simple interpreter loop in `interp.rs`
 - classes are resolved lazily by `JVM::resolve_class` and parsed in `parse.rs`
 - one `FieldStorage` per class/object stores the static/instance fields